material-components/material-components-ios/howto/tutorial/README.md

 Save the `Podfile`.

-Back in Terminal, install your new pod and open the generated workspace:
+Back in `Terminal`, install your new pod and open the generated workspace:

 ~~~ bash